turingschool/curriculum/source/topics/models/modules.markdown

 #### A First Attempt

-Your first instinct might be to pull the same code over into the module:
+Your first instinct might be to try this:

 ```ruby
 module TextContent